teamdatatonic/vertex-pipelines-end-to-end-samples/docs/Infrastructure.md

 Terraform is used to deploy Cloud Scheduler jobs that trigger the Vertex Pipeline runs.
 This is done by the CI/CD pipelines (see section below on CI/CD).

 To schedule pipelines into an environment, you will need to provide the `cloud_schedulers_config` variable to the Terraform configuration for the relevant environment.
-You can find an example of this configuration in [`terraform/modules/scheduled_pipelines/scheduled_jobs.auto.tfvars.example`](terraform/modules/scheduled_pipelines/scheduled_jobs.auto.tfvars.example).
+You can find an example of this configuration in each environment [`terraform/envs/<env>/scheduled_jobs.auto.tfvars.example`](/terraform/envs).
-Copy this example file into the relevant directory for your environment (e.g. `terraform/envs/dev` for the dev environment) and remove the `.example` suffix.
-Adjust the configuration file as appropriate.
+Remove the `.example` suffix and adjust the file as appropriate.

 ## Tear down infrastructure